tsipkens/aubos/README.md

 Much of this codebase is distributed amongst a series of packages (folders that start with **+**).
 These functions can be accessed by appending the package name and a `.` before the function name.
 For example, the `textbar(...)` function in the **tools** package can be called using `tools.textbar(..._)`.
 Available packages include:

-1. The **+transforms** package contain functions explicitly evaluating the Abel and new transform described by [Sipkens et al. (XXXX)][sipkens-arap].
+1. The **+transforms** package contain functions explicitly evaluating the Abel and new transform described by [Sipkens et al. (2021)][sipkens-arap].
 There methods form the mathematical basis for the kernels derived subsequently but are not used directly during inversion.

 2. The **+kernel** package includes functions to generate operators for solving the axisymmetric problem, including forward/inverse, indirect/direct, and Abel/ARAP-type operators.